xsro/xsro.github.io/content/About.md

 # 👋xsro

-I am a student in Control Theory.
+I am a student studying system analysis, control theory and numerical simulation.
 In last few years, I study topics like robust control, optimal control and CACSD.

 Glad to see you in this glorious time, enjoying technology's development.